Robin-WZQ/Chinese-Landscape-Painting-Style-Transfer/README.md

   │   ├── met-221.jpg
   │   └── ...
   ```
-Also, I grap some pictures(nearly 800) from website, I added these pictures into the Alice dataset.
+Also, I graped some pictures(nearly 800) from website and I added these pictures into the Alice dataset.
-U can ran grap.py to generate you own dataset.
+U can ran tools/Web_Spider.py to generate you own dataset.

-After preprocessing, the it will generate 3 dataset
+After preprocessing, it will generate 3 dataset:
 - processed by canny, like:

 <img src="https://github.com/Robin-WZQ/Chinese-Landscape-Painting-Generation/blob/main/assets/harvard_65_0.jpg" width="256px">